 Even in those cases that occurred in foreign lands, there were Americans with life insurance policies who undeniably lost their lives.
 Their families were left with the overwhelming shock and grief of losing a loved one in such a violent and unexpected manner.
 Yet, when it came time to submit claims to life insurance companies relating to those losses, many of the policy beneficiaries were met with the same response: “We’re sorry.
 We can’t process your claim without a death certificate.”

-Time to call an attorney
+Time to call a life insurance lawyer

 The receipt of a claim denial letter under these circumstances can be devastating.
 This is especially true if the deceased was the primary wage earner in the family and the surviving loved ones were dependent on the proceeds of life insurance simply to pay normal living expenses.
 In those instances, families may not be able to survive the period of time that it takes for insurance companies to agree to presume death (typically a period of five to seven years after the policyholder goes missing).

 To make matters worse, survivors who are having a particularly difficult time with their grief and anguish may not have the will to fight the insurance company’s claim denial letter.
 That feeling of defeat is certainly understandable.
 The good news is that there are people who will fight tooth and nail to see that you get the life insurance benefits that were intended for you.